aliarmgnuygun/aliarmgnuygun/README.md

 <h1 align="center">Hi 👋, I'm Ali Armağan</h1>
-<h3 align="center">Computer Engineering Student & Software Developer at @FordOtosan </h3>
+<h3 align="center">Software Developer </h3>

 <p align="left">
-In my career, I aspire to specialize in software development and acquire proficiency in cloud technologies.
-In the future, I plan to specialize in DevOps and the management of cloud-based systems.
-I am also interested in pursuing a managerial position, as I have always played a unifying and supportive role among my peers.
-I believe that my leadership qualities and organizational skills would be an asset in a managerial role.
+Hello!
+I'm Ali Armağan, a recent graduate and a software developer.
+I am eager to learn, constantly looking to improve myself, and open to new innovations.
+My focus is on specializing in backend development, with an aim to eventually dive into cloud technologies.

+Through various projects, I've gained solid experience in web-based applications.
+I'm always ready to keep up with the latest trends in technology and implement these innovations in my work.

+I'm excited about collaborating on new projects and sharing knowledge in the field of software development.
+Thank you for visiting my profile!
 </p>

-- 🌱 I’m currently learning **C#,.Net, Onion Architecture and ASP.NET Core MVC**
+- 🌱 I’m currently learning **ASP.NET Core WebApi**

 - 👨‍💻 All of my projects are available at [https://github.com/aliarmgnuygun](https://github.com/aliarmgnuygun)